sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 ### `CodeMotionAnalysis` ###

 The class is a result of the act of performing the analysis.
-It is a breakdown of files by path for each of the three sides, together with a set of all the matches gleaned from the analysis.
+It has a breakdown of files by path for each of the three sides.

 The files will yield sections that are either parts of the matches, or are gap filler sections to cover the unmatched content on all three sides.

+There is a lookup facility that yields the set of matches that involve any given section.

 The companion object defines `CodeMotionAnalysis.of` - this performs the analysis, being a factory for the instances.
 Its job is find an optimal set of matches, matching as much of the content as possible across all the sides, but using